S&T Cooperation S&T Cooperation

 DST - JSPS Young Researcher Fellowship Programme: A Letter of Intent (LoI) was signed between Department of Science & Technology (DST) and Japan Society for the Promotion of Science (JSPS) to initiate a reciprocal Fellowship Programme for the young researchers.
 The guidelines for the fellowship programme was finalized and the scheme was launched in 2017.

 HOPE Meeting: To foster talented young researchers HOPE Meetings have been organized by the Japan Society for the Promotion of Science (JSPS) since 2008.
 HOPE Meetings give opportunities for excellent doctoral students and young researchers selected from countries in the Asia-Pacific and Africa region to engage in interdisciplinary discussions with Nobel laureates and other distinguished scientists.
-The 12th HOPE meeting, scheduled in 2020 was cancelled due to pandemic.
-Also, JSPS has decided to postpone the 13th HOPE Meeting for one year until March 2022 due to concern about COVID-19 pandemic.
+15th Hope meeting held at Kyoto from February 26 to March 1, 2024, it was attended by 9 researches selected by Department of Science and Technology DST, Government of India with supervisor from DST.

 DST-Japan Science and Technology Agency (JST)